Best Apple Pie

 Once you have your crust topping done, you are ready to bake!

 BAKE.
-Bake at 400°F for 20 minutes, then reduce the heat to 350° and bake for an additional 30-40 minutes.
-You’ll know it’s done as soon as the crust is a golden brown. 😉
+Bake at 400°F for 20 minutes, then reduce the heat to 350°F and bake for an additional 30-40 minutes.
+You’ll know it’s done as soon as the crust is golden brown. 😉

 REST.
 If possible, we recommend letting the pie rest for an hour or two after coming out of the oven.
 Waiting allows the juices to thicken.

 ENJOY!
-Serve on its own, drizzled with caramel sauce, add a scoop of Vanilla Ice Cream, or dollop of Whipped Cream!!
+Serve on its own, drizzled with Caramel Sauce, add a scoop of Vanilla Ice Cream, or a dollop of Whipped Cream!!

-Homemade Apple Pie can be a bit more work than your typical treat, but if you really want to master the art of apple pie making, we hope this recipe, and the homemade crust tips are helpful.
+This best ever apple pie can be a bit more work than your typical treat.
+If you really want to master the art of apple pie making, we hope this recipe, and the homemade crust tips are helpful.
 It is so flavorful, and the crust is flaky and delicious!

 Doneness.
-You can tell the Apple Pie is done when the pie crust browns, and the filling in the center is bubbly.
+You can tell the pie is done when the pie crust browns and the filling in the center is bubbly.
 Sometimes the filling can bubble right out of the pan, causing a sticky, smoky mess on the bottom of the oven.

 I like to place a baking sheet lined with foil on the bottom rack of the oven while it’s preheating.
 That way, any filling that bubbles over is caught by the baking pan.

-If the crust browns more quickly than the pie is baking, tent a piece of tin foil over the top for the reminder of the bake time.
+If the crust browns more quickly than the pie is baking, tent a piece of tin foil over the top for the remainder of the baking time.

 Egg wash.
-An egg wash is made from mixing 1 egg and 1 tablespoon of liquid.
+An egg wash is made by mixing 1 egg and 1 tablespoon of liquid.
 Typically you use water, but milk or cream can also be used.
-Many pie bakers like to brush an egg wash on the top of their pie crust before baking it.
-Depending on the part of the egg used, will determine the type of finish it will create.
+Many pie bakers like to brush an egg wash on top of their pie crust before baking it.
+Depending on the part of the egg used will determine the type of finish it will create.

 • Whole eggs will add a bit of shine, and color to the crust.